wygulmage/xmobar/readme.md

     threshold (default: "")
   - `--mediums`: string for AC "off" status and power lower than the `-H` threshold (default: "")
-  - `--high`: string for AC "off" status and power higher than the `-H` threshold (default: "")
+  - `--highs`: string for AC "off" status and power higher than the `-H` threshold (default: "")